 CUPED—or regression adjustment—is a tool by which we explain away some of the variance in a dataset by using other explanatory variables besides “random chance”.

-Without regression adjustment, we attribute what we see in our population to random noise, plus our treatment effect (in an a/b test).
+Without regression adjustment, we attribute what we see in our population purely to random noise.
 This isn’t true, though.
 For example, height is not totally random; your parents’ height is a very strong predictor of your adult height.

 In that example, if we control for parent height, we’re taking out a “random variable” from our variance and will end up with less variance in our dataset: